 Your right to request erasure of your personal data

 In certain circumstances you have a right to have personal data held about you erased.
 At the DBS we will only do this if certain criteria are met.
-There are some circumstances where this cannot be done therefore we advise you to seek independent advice before submitting an application to us.
+There are some circumstances where this cannot be done therefore, we advise you to seek independent advice before you submit your application to us.

 Any requests for information to be erased will be considered on a case-by-case basis.

 There are some specific circumstances where the right to erasure does not apply and we may refuse your request.

 Your right to prevent DBS from processing information which is likely to cause you damage or distress

 You have the right to request restriction of processing where it has been established that the following applies:

 Should you wish to restrict processing of your application you will need to call Devon County Council’s Safer Recruitment Service helpline on 01392 383266 (Option 1) or email firstname.lastname@example.org Any requests to stop processing will be considered on a case-by-case basis.

 Right to receive an electronic copy of any information you have consented to be supplied to us – known as data portability